auth0-training/labs-vscode-extension/README.md

 A Visial Studio Code extension that provides a rich IDE experience for setting up your Auth0 integration, and deploying changes to your Auth0 account.

+## Requirements

+You'll need an Auth0 account.
+If you do not already have one, you can create a free one [here](https://auth0.com/signup)

 ## Instalation

 This Visual Studio Code extension is not yet published to the Extensions Marketplace.
 In order to install this extension, you must run `code --install-extension auth0-vsce-0.0.1.vsix` and close/open Visual Studio Code.